3 Potential Melatonin Side Effects in the Elderly to Know

 Melatonin levels can remain elevated into waking hours with high doses or sustained-release formulas, which can cause daytime sleepiness (1).

-However, this can easily be prevented by taking the lowest dose possible and increasing to a higher dose if needed.
+However, this can easily be prevented by taking the lowest dose possible and increasing it to a higher dose if needed.

 Taking melatonin too late at night can also result in elevated melatonin levels into waking hours, also increasing daytime sleepiness.